xweih/kcs_2.0/README.md

 $Y_j \in$ {0,1}: selection of a combo, taking the value of 1, if combo $j$ is selected, and 0, if not.

+$Z \in$ {0,1}: indicator of a "build your own bag" seafood item, taking the value of 1, if such item exists, and 0, if not.

 **Parameters:**